Ria Shekhawat

 She/Her

-Briana is a Registered Music Therapist, accredited by the Australian Music Therapy Association, with a special interest in voice.
-She completed her Master of Creative Music Therapy at the University of Western Sydney (graduating with Distinction) and holds a Bachelor of Music from the Australian Institute of Music, majoring in Vocal Contemporary Performance.
+Briana is a Registered Music Therapist (RMT), accredited by the Australian Music Therapy Association, with a special interest in voice.
+She completed her Master of Creative Music Therapy at the University of Western Sydney (graduating with Distinction in 2021) and holds a Bachelor of Music from the Australian Institute of Music, majoring in Vocal Contemporary Performance.

 Bri draws on her knowledge of voice health and creative improvisation to connect with children, adolescents, and adults, supporting their emotional, physical, and social health.
 She plays the guitar, piano, ukulele, and percussion, using a variety of instruments within music therapy sessions based on client preferences.

 Outside of music therapy, Briana has over 15 years experience teaching jazz and contemporary voice, with previous experience teaching singing and leading choirs at The Australian National University in Canberra (ANU).
-Bri is also involved in a number of creative music projects, is a keen songwriter, watercolour artist, a mum of one, and loves to swim in the ocean whenever possible.
+Bri is also involved in a number of creative music projects, is a keen songwriter, watercolour artist, a mum, and loves to swim in the ocean whenever possible.

 • Children and adolescents with disabilities